katataku/webserv/docs/class/transaction_class.md

     GetFileExecutor <|-- IExecutor
     CGIExecutor <|-- IExecutor
     ListingExecutor <|-- IExecutor
+    FileReadExecutor <|-- IExecutor

     Transaction --> IExecutor : use
     GetFileExecutor --> ResponseBuilder : use
     CGIExecutor --> ResponseBuilder : use
     ListingExecutor --> ResponseBuilder : use
+    FileReadExecutor --> ResponseBuilder : use

+    GetFileExecutor --> FileReadExecutor : use
+    ListingExecutor --> FileReadExecutor : use

     class GetFileExecutor {
     }